fletchermoore/anki/README.md

 - Send to Deck now saves file afterward if user has enabled Sync to allow writing metadata to the filesystem.
 - Send is now more informative, reporting counts of changes.
 - Send now resets Anki UI to DeckBrowser (important if card is deleted that user is actively reviewing)
+- In Nested Header strategy, added reverse cards: Make a header with the text <> and the back becomes the front.

 ## Todo: